 We don’t just carry good concepts over the valley of death, we accelerate them on their journey so they reach proof-of-concept in humans more quickly.”

 The Center supports innovative neurotechnology projects from anywhere in the world that fit the core mission to accelerate the development of neurotechnology for human benefit and can make full use of the Center’s capabilities and resources.

 A major goal is to ensure that innovative neurotechnologies advance until they are sufficiently mature to attract industry partnerships, venture funding, or other mechanisms necessary to make them broadly available to society.

-The Wyss Center includes a unique interdisciplinary team of experts, called the WISE team (Wyss Internal Special Experts), who are key members of all supported research projects.
+The Wyss Center includes a unique interdisciplinary team of experts who are key members of all supported research projects.

 This experienced multidisciplinary neurotechnology development team from industry and academia provides the integrated scientific, engineering, clinical, regulatory and business expertise required to guide high risk, high reward projects on their journey from research to product.